wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		  | Groovy-based DSL | Specifically designed for configuring Jenkins projects as code |
 	- What are the four different parameters to specify an agent in Jenkins? #flaschard
 		- any: Run on the first available system
-		- label: When we need to be specific about the agen
+		- label: When we need to be specific about the agent that runs the pipeline, wa
 		- docker
 		- none
 		-